Excessive Squawking or Screaming

 The video below shows Ollie’s dawn chorus, coupled with excitement at what is happening outside.
 There is lots of different body language going on.
 The screaming only lasts 10 – 20 minutes each morning and is not a problem for me or my animal loving neighbours.
 Often if you introduce your neighbours to the bird and explain the reason for the screaming, when and how long it is likely to last, they are more tolerant.

 If the bird enjoys your attention and you go to the bird to quieten the screaming/squawking (consequence), guess what you are reinforcing?
-Yes, more screaming.
+Yes, more screaming!
 You are teaching the bird to scream every time he wants attention.
 If you then try to ignore the screaming it becomes worse.
 The bird thinks, “this worked before, I’ll just have to scream LOUDER and LONGER and eventually they will come running”.
 And what does the human do?
 The noise is unbearable so eventually the human goes running to the cage – it doesn’t matter that you are running to scold or maybe even to cover the bird cage in an attempt to punish the behaviour – you have still appeared.
 You have just reinforced the LOUDER and LONGER SCREAMING!

 Differential reinforcement